Four heads are better than three: Application: Four heads are better than three

 \begin{proof}[Proof of Theorem~\ref{thm:FourBetterThanThree}] By Theorem~\ref{thm:ImpredictableGroups}, there exists a group $G$ which has bounded torsion and has $\exp \circ \exp \circ \exp \circ \exp \circ \exp$-impredictable word problem.
 Such a group is $(\zeta \circ \zeta \circ T \circ \zeta \circ T \circ \zeta)$-impredictable for some superexponential function $\zeta$, where $T(n) = n$, and thus the previous lemma implies $\mathcal{S}(G \times \Z, 3) \subsetneq \mathcal{S}(G \times \Z, 4)$. \end{proof}

-\begin{remark} For maximal ``automaticity'',\footnote{Using the Grigorchuk group or another torsion automata group, the statement of our main result is somewhat amusing, in that it states that a group of finite-state \textbf{automata} acting on a subshift on an \textbf{automata} group admits subshifts definable by group-walking \textbf{automata} with four heads but not three.
-Of course, we do not claim that this is the only way to prove the result, in fact Conjecture~\ref{con:Char} suggests the contrary.} or to avoid using f.g.\ bounded torsion groups (whose infiniteness is rather difficult to verify for mortals), one can replace the use of bounded torsion groups by any torsion group with recursive torsion function.
+\begin{remark} For maximal ``automaticity'',\footnote{Using the Grigorchuk group or another torsion automata group, the statement of our main result is somewhat amusing, in that it states that a group of finite-state \textbf{automata} acting on a subshift on an \textbf{automata} group admits subshifts definable by group-walking \textbf{automata} with four heads but not three.} or to avoid using f.g.\ bounded torsion groups (whose infiniteness is rather difficult to verify for mortals), one can replace the use of bounded torsion groups by any torsion group with recursive torsion function.
 For example using the Grigorchuk group as $G$ in the construction of $K$ (then $T_K(n) \leq O(n^3)$ by \cite[Theorem~VIII.70]{Ha00}), and using Theorem~\ref{thm:Construction} directly, the previous proof goes through with the same exponential tower.
 Automata groups in the sense of \cite{BaSi10} cannot have bounded torsion by Zelmanov's theorem \cite{Ha00,Ze91,Ze91a}. \end{remark}